-- 6.25 New development shall minimize removal of natural vegetation.
-Existing native trees and plants shall be preserved on the site, consistent with Policy 3.60. - 6.26 All new development shall be sited and designed to minimize required fuel modification and brushing to the maximum extent feasible.
-Development shall incorporate alternative fuel modification measures, where feasible, in order to minimize the visual resource impacts of site disturbance, removal, and thinning of natural vegetation. - 6.27 Cut and fill slopes and other areas disturbed by construction activities shall be landscaped or revegetated at the completion of grading.

-Landscape plans shall provide that: - Plantings shall be of native, drought-tolerant plant species, and blend with the existing natural vegetation and natural habitats on the site. - Invasive plant species that tend to supplant native species and natural habitats shall be prohibited. - Non-invasive ornamental plants and lawn may be permitted in combination with native, drought-tolerant species within the irrigated zone(s) required for fuel modification nearest approved residential structures. - Lawn shall not be located on any geologically sensitive area such as coastal blufftop. - Landscaping or revegetation shall provide 90 percent coverage within five years. - Criteria shall be designed to measure the success of the plantings and shall be monitored for a period of at least five years.
-Mid-course corrections shall be implemented if necessary.
-If performance standards are not met by the end of five years, the monitoring period shall be extended until the standards are met.
+- 6.27 New development shall minimize removal of natural vegetation.
+Existing native trees and plants shall be preserved on the site, consistent with Policy 3.60. - 6.28 All new development shall be sited and designed to minimize required fuel modification and brushing to the maximum extent feasible.
+Development shall incorporate alternative fuel modification measures, where feasible, in order to minimize the visual resource impacts of site disturbance, removal, and thinning of natural vegetation. - 6.29 Cut and fill slopes and other areas disturbed by construction activities shall be landscaped or revegetated at the completion of grading.
+Landscape plans shall provide that: - Plantings shall be of native, drought-tolerant plant species, and blend with the existing natural vegetation and natural habitats on the site, except as noted below. - Invasive plant species that tend to supplant native species and natural habitats shall be prohibited. - Non-invasive ornamental plants and lawn may be permitted in combination with native, drought-tolerant species within the irrigated zone(s) required for fuel modification nearest approved residential structures. - Lawn shall not be located on any geologically sensitive area such as coastal blufftop. - Landscaping or revegetation shall provide 90 percent coverage within five years.
+Landscaping or revegetation that is located within any required fuel modification thinning zone (Zone C, if required by the Los Angeles County Fire Department) shall provide 60 percent coverage within five years.